DSACMS/npd_Puffin/docs/nppes/NPPES_ReadMe_And_CodeValues.md

 This page intentionally left blank.

-## Table of Contents

-Table of ContentsList of Exhibits.
-11 Introduction 21.1 About the Data File.
-21.2 Monthly Data File 31.3 Weekly Data File 31.4 Contents of the Download Bundle.
-32 File Layouts.
-62.1 Data File Layout.
-62.2 Other Name Reference File.
-202.3 Practice Location Reference File.
-212.4 Endpoint Reference File.
-22

-## List of Exhibits

-List of ExhibitsExhibit 2- 1 Data File Layout.
-6Exhibit 2- 2 Other Name Reference File Layout.
-21Exhibit 2- 3 Practice Location Reference File Layout.
-21Exhibit 2- 4 Endpoint Reference File Layout.
-22

 ### 1 Introduction

-Per the NPPES Data Dissemination Notice, CMS- 6060- N, posted on the Federal Register on May 30, 2007, FOIA- dislosable NPPES health care provider data will be provided in a downloadable file format.
+Per the NPPES Data Dissemination Notice, CMS- 6060- N, posted on the Federal Register on May 30, 2007, FOIA-disclosable NPPES health care provider data will be provided in a downloadable file format.

 As of 12/24/2024, two versions of these data files will be available as we transition to allow additional characters in all first name and legal business name fields.
 Version 1 (original) will provide only the original field lengths while Version 2 (v.2) will include the extended field lengths for all relevant fields.